Shinjita/flood-evacuation-network-analysis-qgis/README.md

 🔁 **Ensure consistency across scenarios**
 ⚡ **Enable rapid re-running of evacuation modelling as conditions change**

+The project is framed as an **applied urban risk and resilience analysis**, suitable for emergency management, urban planning, and spatial decision-support systems.

+## What This Project Does

+At a high level, the workflow:

+1. Identifies flood-affected areas using buffered flood polygons
+2. Selects a user-defined safety point (by name or coordinates)
+3. Clips road networks and address points to the affected study area
+4. Determines which addresses are closest to the selected safety point
+5. Computes the **shortest or fastest evacuation routes** using network analysis
+6. Applies predefined cartographic styles for clear visual interpretation
+7. Outputs both map layers and an exported map image for reporting

 **How to run the codes**
 1. Open QGIS and open the code.py file using QGIS Scripts<br/>